-1.Hips: First and foremost, when you sit, push your hips as behind as possible towards the chair.
+First and foremost, when you sit, push your hips as behind as possible towards the chair.
 The hip should ideally be locked in the gap between the backrest and the bottom cushion.
-With this, your lower back and the hip area gets ample support.
+With this, your lower back and the hip area get ample support.

-2.Back: Second and the most crucial part is to support your back well.
+The second and the most crucial part is to support your back well.
 With your hips tucked in the space, the back automatically gets placed on the backrest.
 However, sometimes the lower back may not completely be rested.
-In such a case, place a small cushion or pillow inbetween the backrest and the lower back to ensure it is fully supported.
+In such a case, place a small cushion or pillow in between the backrest and the lower back to ensure it is fully supported.
 The upper back is most likely to be naturally rested.

 The backrest must be at an angle of around 100-110 degrees with the floor.
-Debunk the common misconception that the backrest needs to be at a 90 degree angle.
-Also, alter the back of the chair to front and back as much as possible through the day to keep your back from staying sedentary.
+Debunk the common misconception that the backrest needs to be at a 90-degree angle.
+Also, alter the back of the chair to front and back as much as possible throughout the day to keep your back from staying sedentary.
 And when watching/reading something without the keyboard/mouse in play, switch to 135 degrees angle for an increased relaxing posture.

-4.Height of the Chair: The level of the thigh and knee should be the same as the level of the hips or may be a little lower- that should be the height of the chair.
-This has to be in consensus with the height of the monitor and the distance between the body and the keyboard too.
+The level of the thigh and knee should be the same as the level of the hips or maybe a little lower- than should be the height of the chair.
+This has to agree with the height of the monitor and the distance between the body and the keyboard too.
 If there is an issue in adjusting the height, then one solution could be placing a stool or a cushion or something else under the feet to bring yourself to the appropriate height.

-5.Shoulders, Neck and Eyes: We often tend to raise our shoulders unconsciously.
+We often tend to raise our shoulders unconsciously.
 So keep them relaxed as much as possible (not lifted).
 Keep them straight and not bent forward.
 Same with the neck.
-Ensure that your neck is straight (not bent upward or downward) and the top the monitor has to be in line with your eye view.
+Ensure that your neck is straight (not bent upward or downward) and the top of the monitor has to be in line with your eye view.
 Do not push the face forward towards the screen too much.